 The Art of Fine Art Prints

 The status quo for vintage fine art prints is chaotic: For the most part people are getting ripped off and no one really cares.
-A vintage fine art print hundreds of years ago by well known artist wanted a way to make copies of art.
+Hundreds of years ago, artist wanted a way to make copies of art with good reasoning and for many reasons as well.
 Rembrandt (for example) would paint a masterpiece and it would cost a lot to own.
 In Rembrandt's days the only people who owned a Rembrandt painting were noblemen or rich folk aside of queens and kings.
-Rembrandt resolve was to make a smaller version of a painting that was engraved or etched and then sell those at an affordable price.
-So began the birth engraving, etchings and lithographs etc so that many pieces of art can sell to the common folk.
+Rembrandt resolve was to make a smaller version of a painting that was engraved or etched and then sell those at an affordable price to peasants.
+So began the birth engraving, etchings and lithographs etc. so that art can sell to the common folk.
 Most artist would make an etched or engraved version of their painting.